build-on-aws/content/posts/sustainable-data-management-practices/02-sustainability-at-the-core-of-data-strategy/index.md

 ### 3. Negotiate impact-friendly SLA

 Consider negotiating Service Level Agreements with data consumers where occasional, scheduled downtime are acceptable during off-peak hours.
 For disaster recovery, agree on a Recovery Time Objective (RTO) and Recovery Point Objective (RPO) that is optimal an works for the business.
 Adopt [colder recovery strategies](https://docs.aws.amazon.com/whitepapers/latest/disaster-recovery-workloads-on-aws/disaster-recovery-options-in-the-cloud.html) where possible to reduce parallel running of redundant resources on the secondary domain.
 It will cut down costs, allow you to be more energy-efficient, and still meet your business needs.
 For data dissemination, optimize processes to meet SLA, not over-achieve them.
-If the real-time processing systems that need continuous operation of the underlying infrastructure.

 ### 4. Reduce data transfer over the network

 With customers, suppliers and partners across the globe, data transfer can be a significant load, especially if you are sending extensive datasets for minor updates.
 By sending only the changes or updates across the network, you would conserve bandwidth, reduce costs, and minimize the energy footprint of data transfers.
 Explore techniques where access to data is federated, and data is not moved over the network.
 For example, if you are using S3 cross-region replication to move data stored in S3 between two AWS regions, check whether sharing the data using [AWS Lake Formation](https://aws.amazon.com/blogs/big-data/integral-ad-science-secures-self-service-data-lake-using-aws-lake-formation/) managed catalog could replace the replication process.
-AWS services like Amazon Athena and Amazon Redshift also provide [federated query](https://docs.aws.amazon.com/athena/latest/ug/connect-to-a-data-source.html) connectors to many external data sources to and read data without importing them locally.
+AWS services like Amazon Athena and Amazon Redshift also provide [federated query](https://docs.aws.amazon.com/athena/latest/ug/connect-to-a-data-source.html) connectors to many external data sources for reading data without importing them locally.

 ### 5.Establish robust data governance practices